melnimr/ViZDoom/docs/api/python/game_state.md

 **object_name** - ingame object name, many different objects can have the same name (e.g. Medikit, Clip, Zombie).

+**object_category** - category of the object (e.g. "Monster", "Weapon", "Player").
+Category "Self" is assigned to current player.

 **value** - value that represents this particular object in **labels_buffer**.

 **x**, **y**, **width**, **height** - describes bounding box of this particular object in **labels_buffer**.
 Note: added in 1.1.5.